A lower bound on the analytic log-canonical threshold over local fields of positive characteristic: Introduction

 When $F=\C$, the $F$-analytic log-canonical threshold is equivalent to the \emph{log-canonical threshold} $\lct$ (also called the \emph{complex singularity exponent} \cite[Chapter 7]{AGV88} and \cite{Var83}) which is an important singularity invariant, widely used in birational geometry (see e.g.~\cite{Mus12,Kol}).
 For local fields $F$ of characteristic $0$, the $F$-analytic log-canonical threshold was extensively studied, especially in the context of Igusa's local zeta function \cite{Igu78,Den87,Den91a,Igu00,Saia,VZG08,Bud12,Meu16}.
 In this setting, one can use a rich set of tools, such as Hironaka's (analytic) resolution of singularities \cite{Hir64}, the theory of motivic integration and uniform $p$-adic integration (e.g.~\cite{HK06,CL08,CL10}), and the theory of $D$-modules \cite{Ber72}.

 Some of the (geometric and model-theoretic) tools extend to local fields of large positive characteristic.
-However, if $F$ is a fixed local field of (small) positive characteristic, the above methods break; the model theory of such local fields is not well understood\footnote{See e.g.~\cite[Remark 2]{Clu01} and \cite{CH18} for a short discussion of some of the challenges.}, and in the algebro-geometric realm, the absence of Hironaka's theorem in positive characteristic, along with issues relating to inseparability, motivates geometers to consider alternative notions, such as the \emph{$F$-pure threshold }(see e.g.~\cite{TW04,BMS09} and \cite[Section 2]{Mus12}). \begin{rem} In the polynomial (algebro-geometric) setting, the $F$-pure threshold and the $F$-analytic log-canonical threshold share many similar properties (see e.g.~\cite[Section 2.2]{Mus12}), and in particular they agree for monomials, and for other families of polynomials.
-On the other hand, they are different invariants; for example, the $F$-pure threshold of $f(x,y)=x^{2}+y^{3}$ at $0$ is $\frac{5}{6}-\frac{1}{6p}$ whenever $p=2\,(\mathrm{mod})\,3$, while $\lct_{F}(f)=\frac{5}{6}$ for every local field $F$ of large enough residual characteristic.
-Moreover, the $F$-pure threshold is stable under finite field extensions \cite[Proposition 2.4]{BHMM12}, unlike the $\lct_{F}$ which might change.
-It would be interesting to compare these two invariants in the polynomial setting, for a fixed local field of positive characteristic. \end{rem}
+However, if $F$ is a fixed local field of (small) positive characteristic, the above methods break; the model theory of such local fields is not well understood\footnote{See e.g.~\cite[Remark 2]{Clu01} and \cite{CH18} for a short discussion of some of the challenges.}, and in the algebro-geometric realm, the absence of Hironaka's theorem in positive characteristic, along with issues relating to inseparability, motivates geometers to consider alternative notions, such as the \emph{$\mathsf{F}$-pure threshold }(see e.g.~\cite{TW04,BMS09} and \cite[Section 2]{Mus12}). \begin{rem} In the polynomial (algebro-geometric) setting, the $\mathsf{F}$-pure threshold and the $F$-analytic log-canonical threshold share many similar properties (see e.g.~\cite[Section 2.2]{Mus12}), and in particular they agree for monomials, and for other families of polynomials.
+On the other hand, they are different invariants; for example, the $\mathsf{F}$-pure threshold of $f(x,y)=x^{2}+y^{3}$ at $0$ is $\frac{5}{6}-\frac{1}{6p}$ whenever the characteristic is $p=2\,(\mathrm{mod}\,3)$ and $p>3$, while $\lct_{F}(f)=\frac{5}{6}$ for every local field $F$ of large enough residual characteristic.
+Moreover, the $\mathsf{F}$-pure threshold is stable under finite field extensions \cite[Proposition 2.4]{BHMM12}, unlike the $\lct_{F}$ which might change.
+Indeed, one can consider $f(x,y,z)=x^{2}+y^{2}+z^{2}$ for $F=\R$, and $f(x,y,z)=x^{2}+y^{2}+tz^{2}$ for $F=\mathbb{F}_{p}((t))$, where $p=3\,(\mathrm{mod}\,4)$ is a prime.
+In both cases, one has $\lct_{F}(f)=\frac{3}{2}$, but $\lct_{F'}(f)=1$ for some quadratic extension $F'=\C$ or $F'=\mathbb{F}_{p}((\sqrt{t}))$.
+This can be shown by changing variables using a blow-up along the origin, which is a resolution of singularities in these cases: over $F$, the corresponding quadratic form $f$ is anisotropic, so the strict transform has no $F$-points above the origin and the exceptional divisor gives $\lct_{F}(f)=\frac{3}{2}$; over $F'$, the form becomes isotropic, so the strict transform has $F'$-points above the origin, giving $\lct_{F'}(f)=1$ (see e.g.~\cite[Proposition 3.3]{Saia} for $F=\R$).
+Finally, it would be interesting to compare these two invariants in the polynomial setting, for a fixed local field of positive characteristic. \end{rem}

-Theorems \ref{thm:lower bound on lct}, \ref{thm:uniform lower bound} and \ref{thm:concrete lower bound} can be proved in characteristic $0$ (i.e.~when $F=\R,\C$ or a finite extension of $\Qp$) using Hironaka's theorem.
-Thus, with the discussion above in mind, the essence of those theorems is in the positive characteristic case.